austintheriot/wrend/wrend/README.md

 - Add custom TypeScript types for *_create_context.rs callbacks

+- Make it possible access `Renderer` from the render callback in JavaScript

 - Export methods with JavaScript-style names instead of Rust-styled names

 - Implementing JavaScript API